squirrels-analytics/squirrels-analytics.github.io/docs/docs/start/tutorial.md

 ### Define the build model

-Build models are defined in the `models/builds/` folder.
+"Build models" are defined in the `models/builds/` folder.

-Create a `models/builds/bds_weather_by_date.sql` file with the following contents.
+Create a `models/builds/weather_by_date.sql` file with the following contents.

 ```sql
 WITH